bcholodenko/ftools-python/README.md

 - **imagefs `.ddb` bitmaps:** edit the `.png` in place (including its alpha channel — see the `ddbconverter.py` section below for how transparency maps between the two formats).
+The PNG can be resized to different dimensions than the original.
 Pack re-encodes it back to `.ddb` automatically if the `.png` is newer than the `.ddb`; an unedited `.ddb` always passes through byte-for-byte unchanged.
 - **imagefs other files:** overwrite in place under `files/`.